Atlanta Crane Accident Lawyers

 Cranes are essential on many construction sites to lift and transport construction materials.
 If defective or not operated properly, they can cause serious accidents and injuries.
 It is the responsibility of contractors and construction employers to ensure workers who operate cranes are correctly trained and that cranes are properly assembled and tested for stability.

 The sheer height and weight of cranes can add to the risk for workers on construction sites.
 Construction workers are most frequently killed or injured in crane accidents, but bystanders may be hurt, as well.
-Crane accidents can occur in several ways.
+Atlanta crane accidents can occur in several ways.
 The following are among the most common, as reported by OSHA:

 - Crane collapses

 Under OSHA regulations and Georgia state construction laws, cranes must be properly maintained, operated by workers with sufficient training, outfitted with correct warning labels and instructions, and properly supervised during use.
 A party that neglects any of these safety factors may be held responsible for crane accidents.
 Under workers’ compensation laws, employees are prohibited from suing their employers for workplace injuries.
 In some cases, negligent parties other than an injured worker’s employer may be responsible for crane accidents.
 For example, potentially liable parties may include:

 Crane accident injuries can be fatal.
 OSHA reports that in a single year in the U.S., crane accidents killed 58 people and injured 126, including 11 rescue workers.
 Common injuries with this type of construction accident include:

 - Crush injuries

 - Spinal cord injuries